Vchitect/VBench/vbench2_beta_trustworthiness/README.md

 # VBench-Trustworthiness (Beta Version, Mar 2024)

 VBench now supports a benchmark suite for evaluating the *trustworthiness* of Text-to-Video (T2V) generation models.
-Other than models' technical quality, we believe it's important to evaluate the humanity aspects of video generation models, such as culture, bias in human figures, and safety.
+Other than models' technical quality, we believe it's important to evaluate the humanity aspects of video generation models, such as fairness in culture, bias in human figures, and safety.

 ## :fire: Highlights
 - Prompt Suite for culture / human bias / safety.